PiJoules/atchannel/README.md

 <h2>Info I can provide you</h2>

-<p>For more appearances of @channel ont he show, it's shown mostly in, I believe, episodes 2, 3, and 11.
+<p>For more appearances of @channel on the show, it's shown mostly in, I believe, episodes 2, 3, and 11.
 Here are also some other screencaps I took of it:</p>

 <ul>
 <li><a target="_blank" href="https://raw.githubusercontent.com/PiJoules/-channel/master/public/@channel-ep2-1140.png">Episode 2 (11:40)</a></li>